NexPlayer/iOS-SDK/properties.md

 - typedef NSUInteger NXDuration

- Represents the duration of the content as a span of time inmilliseconds.
+ Represents the duration of the content as a span of time in milliseconds.

 - typedef void∗NXFileHandle